-- If the SIPP needs to be kept open only because of illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr L has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr L. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr L £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.
+- Undertake a loss calculation and pay any redress owing in line with the steps set out below. - If Mr C has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr C. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr C £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.